telerik/xamarin-forms-docs/knowledge-base/autocompleteview-remove-token-event.md

 ---
-title: Event raised when selected tokens are removed through clear button
+title: Event raised when selected tokens are removed through clear button in AutoCompleteView
 description: Which event is fired when the user presses the X on the AutoCompleteView control
 type: how-to
 page_title: How to get item / token removed from AutoCompleteView by clicking cross